aslom/serverless-nyc-bai-case-study/analytics/README.md

 - VERY IMPORTANT: to avoid overriding each other's state in Elasticsearch set your own unique analytics ID:
   ```
-  YOUR_ID=mynamehere
+  export YOUR_ID=mynamehere
   ```
 - Create the serverless action using the code at task_summary.py.
 You could look at the code, but at a high level, this action calculates the duration of a particular case management task.
+You will notice that the action being created is a docker action - this is so that we can include our required libraries.
   ```
   ibmcloud fn action create task_summary task_summary.py --param analytics-id $YOUR_ID --param ES_URL https://admin:QZSFKVNUNTMWPHMY@portal-ssl65-41.bmix-dal-yp-c401ad96-667e-4128-af0e-cb3d54fd1cf9.250607799.composedb.com:62863/ --docker aslom/python3action-bai
   ```